 All of the children—even the big ones—squealed in delight when we opened the packet of drawing paper and spilled crayons and markers all over the living room table.
 Though everyone waited patiently to receive paper and a few drawing utensils, it was clear that each and every child was very eager and excited to have the opportunity to create a beautiful masterpiece for his or her sponsors.
 Some of the children worked for over an hour!

-Want to sponsor a child that pours time, energy, and a whole lot of love into a beautiful drawing just for you?
+Want to sponsor an orphan that pours time, energy, and a whole lot of love into a beautiful drawing just for you?
 Sponsor through EOH.
 If you’re lucky, it might even land you a sweet map of Zambia.

 – Kate Colwill